MrMichaelNealon/scscan/README.md

 ## Basic operation

-We can scan lists or ranges of host IP addressed, first, if we want to scan a list of hosts (we can use domans or IP addresses:
+We can scan lists or ranges of host IP addresses.
+First, if we want to scan a list of hosts (we can use domans or IP addresses:

 ```
 	scscan --host www.google.com --host www.youtube.com